kaushikist/kaushikist/README.md

 - **[Responsive Website with Database Support](#)** 🌍: A fully responsive website connected to a backend database for dynamic content management.
 - **[Calculator App](#)** 🧮: A basic yet stylish calculator built using JavaScript with a smooth and intuitive user interface.
+- **[To-do List]** : A simple to-do list wih the most aesthetic design.
+To help you get your work done!

 ---